Pankaj-Sati/VisualTimer/README.md

 - We use this method & the time provided by it to show stopwatch time (using only number of seconds passed)
 - We call this method again and again before the repaint operation
 - For each number in the timer, we scroll to next number if the value is changed.
-- Scrolling to next number happens in 6 frames
+- Scrolling to next number happens in 24 frames
   - We have to scroll exactly the height of a single box to scroll to the next one
-  - In 6 frames we implement the manual scrolling mechanism to show a visual hint of changing numbers.
+  - In 24 frames(16ms * 24 = 384ms on modern browsers ) we implement the manual scrolling mechanism to show a visual hint of changing numbers.
   - `node.scrollTop+=(boxDimention/noOfScrollFrames);`
   - If the new number to scroll to is 0, we scroll directly to it without animating the scroll.